Cleaning vs Disinfecting

 Which surfaces need disinfecting?
 Well, that’s entirely up to you.
 However, we recommend the constant cleaning and sanitizing of surfaces that come into constant contact with your hands or food, for example: computer keyboards in a school, tables, kitchen, shared desks at work, etc.

-Since there usually are harmful chemicals in disinfectant cleaners, it’s a good idea to rinse or wipe with a clean damp cloth the surfaces or utensils that you have just disinfected.
+Since there usually are Know What's In Your Soap, it’s a good idea to rinse or wipe with a clean damp cloth the surfaces or utensils that you have just disinfected.

 That’s it.
 Nothing more to it, really.
 First clean...then disinfect.